alexch/ruby_notes/ruby-basics/blocks.md

 * Blocks can also be wrapped in curly braces
 * By convention, braces are for a single line, do...end for multiple lines

+# What are blocks like?

+* anonymous functions
+* function pointers
+* callbacks
+* runnable objects

+# What are blocks for?

+> A block is a piece of code that is declared but not run in the place it's written.
+The idea is to leave is up to the receiver of the block to decide when to call it.
+>
+> -- Wolfram Arnold

 # The Default Block